 The ClueKeeper platform delivers hunt information, hints, answer verification, scoring and more.
 Each team will use ClueKeeper on their own phone(s) or tablet(s).

 Here are the steps you need to take in order to play My Hunt

 - Install ClueKeeper on at least one Android or iOS device (installing on more is also fine).
 Make sure to bring a charger for that device.

 - If you'd like to have a record of your participation in My Hunt and see your team's results afterward, each team member should create a ClueKeeper player account using the mobile app or at cluekeeper.com.

 - If you like, you can play the tutorial in ClueKeeper to learn how the app works.
-Use hunt code WELCOME to download the tutorial.
+Simply tap on the "Welcome to ClueKeeper" hunt in My Hunts and follow the instructions from there.
 All team members can do this independently.

 - A few days before the hunt, you will receive an email from ClueKeeper, sent to the address with which you register your team.
 The mail will contain a hunt code for My Hunt.
 One team member should enter that code to download the hunt, and then once the hunt is downloaded, that team member can add all team members with ClueKeeper accounts.